wwwaylon/mi-2024/README.md

 If you use these materials, please cite them as follows.

 > Howard W. J. (2024, November).
-An introduction to missing data analysis [Webinar Workshop].
+Handling Missing Data in Research: A Practical Guide [Webinar Workshop].
 Statistical Literacy for Biologists Training Session.
 Research Scientific Computing, Seattle Childrens Research Institute, Seattle, WA.

 ## Acknowledgements